mdispirito/my-data-platform/README.md

 A little disclaimer: The purpose of the project is simply to learn and have fun with all the all of the modern data engineering tools and technologies that are out there.
 As a result, it may not always apply the "right tool for the job" (for example, using Spark to process a relatively small dataset).
 However for each component, I will note the practical tradeoffs and considerations I would take into account in a production setting.

 ## Project status
-There isn't much here yet, as I'm just doing some general setup.
+Still working on general setup...

 To start with, I'm fetching some simple NBA data to begin playing with.
 I'll probably add/join other datasets in the future.

 I'm using localstack to write it to a local S3 bucket for now.
+I'm in the process of building a really simple frontend to interact with the platform through the browser.

 In the future I'll deploy to AWS using Terraform and create a persistent version of the platform.

 # Usage
 The application is completely containerized and split into services, as outlined in `compose.yaml`.